The Rhythm of Productivity — How To Get Stuff Done

 - Have fun.
 Progress is its own reward.
 Life is too short to toil with too much work and too little time.

 May you have a productive week.

 Is there a productivity tip you’ve had success with?
 Do you have your own rhythm you use?
-Share it in the comments!
+Share them in the comments!